mainlp/validation-gap/README.md

 <h1 align="center">The Validation Gap: A Mechanistic Analysis of How Language Models Compute Arithmetic but Fail to Validate It</h1>

-Code for the paper "The Validation Gap: A Mechanistic Analysis of How Language Models Compute Arithmetic but Fail to Validate It."
+This repository contains the code for the paper *The Validation Gap: A Mechanistic Analysis of How Language Models Compute Arithmetic but Fail to Validate It.* by Leonardo Bertolazzi, Philipp Mondorf, Barbara Plank, Raffaella Bernardi.

+> **Abstract:** The ability of large language models (LLMs) to validate their output and identify potential errors is crucial for ensuring robustness and reliability.
+However, current research indicates that LLMs struggle with self-correction, encountering significant challenges in detecting errors.
+While studies have explored methods to enhance self-correction in LLMs, relatively little attention has been given to understanding the models' internal mechanisms underlying error detection.
+In this paper, we present a mechanistic analysis of error detection in LLMs, focusing on simple arithmetic problems.
+Through circuit analysis, we identify the computational subgraphs responsible for detecting arithmetic errors across four smaller-sized LLMs.
+Our findings reveal that all models heavily rely on *consistency heads*--attention heads that assess surface-level alignment of numerical values in arithmetic solutions.
+Moreover, we observe that the models' internal arithmetic computation primarily occurs in higher layers, whereas validation takes place in middle layers, before the final arithmetic results are fully encoded.
+This structural dissociation between arithmetic computation and validation seems to explain why current LLMs struggle to detect even simple arithmetic errors.

 ## Overview